rrdupdate(1) - man - phpman

 subtracted from the current time.
 An AT_STYLE TIME SPECIFICATION (see the rrdfetch

-dashes (--), else the time value would be parsed as an option.
-See below for an
+(--), else the time value would be parsed as an option.
+See below for an example.

-the same as the order the data sources were defined in the RRA.
-If there is no
+same as the order the data sources were defined in the RRA.
+If there is no data for a

-source type chosen.
-Normally it will be numeric, but the data acquisition modules
+type chosen.
+Normally it will be numeric, but the data acquisition modules may impose

-may impose their very own parsing of this parameter as long as the colon (:)
+their very own parsing of this parameter as long as the colon (:) remains the data

 ENVIRONMENT VARIABLES